dwyl/javascript-todo-list-tutorial/README.md

 </script>
 </body>
 ```
-Instead of splitting out the different pieces of the code in isolation.
+once you've had a chance to read through the functions and comments,
+let's move on to the _second_ example, where we are going to _test_ the counter!

-#### Optional: Install "Live Server" for "_Live Reloading_"
+#### 6. Install "Live Server" for "_Live Reloading_"

+Live Reloading helps you iterate/work faster because you don't have to <br />
-If you prefer not to have to _manually_ refresh the page each time,
-simply run the following command:
+_manually_ refresh the page each time, simply run the following command:

 ```
 npm install && npm start